SDI makes it easy to learn and succeed from home

 Scheduling and Enrollment

-Upon enrollment, a starting point is determined and a schedule for the program is established for each 16-week term.
+Upon enrollment, a starting point is determined and a schedule for the program is established for each 16-week term or 20-week term.
 Courses may vary in length, with all courses starting and ending during the term.
 Courses offered have fixed start and end dates, with weekly requirements for each.
 Students are expected to progress by completing the weekly activities, including all assignments and exams for each scheduled course, within the designated week.

 Keeping Up With Coursework